kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 Dependencies
 ------------

+There are several dependencies for the projects testing design.
+For the purposes of this testing document we will divide the dependencies into software and hardware catagories.

-Below are a list of testing framework dependencies for this project:
+Below are a list of testing software/framework dependencies for this
+project:

 * An Ubunutu 16.04 OS
-* ROS Kinetic
 * Python 2.7
+* ROS Kinetic setup in as described in the project development environment section.
 * Access to the Moonrockers code repository.
 * A wifi network connection shared with the robot.
-* SSH capability.
+* SSH capability (for comunication with robot's systems)

+Below are a list of testing hardware dependencies for this project:

+* Test competition arena (to scale)
+* Test deposition hopper (to scale)
+* Hopper AR-Tag Bundle (exact layout described in the repository documentation)
+* The Moonrockers competition robot
+* Xbox 360 Controller (manual robot control)
+* Development computer (with aforementioned software)

 Test design and setup
 ---------------------